B-AROL-O/ARNEIS/docs/howto/howto-install-eclipse-capella.md

 1. Go to [Capella - Downloads](https://www.eclipse.org/capella/download.html)

-   * Look at section "Other Platforms" > "Linux".
+   * Look at the section "Other Platforms" > "Linux".
    * If you have an Intel CPU, choose "64-bit"; for ARM 64-bit, choose "aarch64".
    * Result: file `capella-6.1.0.202303291413-linux-gtk-x86_64.tar.gz` will be downloaded